xetys/gitlab-charts/charts/kubernetes-gitlab-demo/README.md

 # kubernetes-gitlab-demo
 This work is based partially on: https://github.com/lwolf/kubernetes-gitlab/.
 GitLab would like to thank Sergey Nuzhdin for his work.

-[GitLab Community Edition](https://about.gitlab.com/) is an application to code, test, and deploy code together.
+[GitLab](https://about.gitlab.com/) is an application to code, test, and deploy code together.
 It provides Git repository management with fine grained access controls, code reviews, issue tracking, activity feeds, wikis, and continuous integration.

 ## Introduction